basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Statistics.md

 node  | A unique ID for the Riak node that the sink in running on site  | The connected site (sink) name. *Warning: This will be renamed in future version of Riak* strategy | A replication strategy defines an implementation of the Riak Replication protocol.
-Valid values are: keylist, syncv1 fullsync_worker | The Erlang process ID of the full synchronization worker waiting_to_retry | The primaries currently waiting to retry replication after a failure connected | A list of connected clients<ul><li>**connected** The IP address and port of a connected sink</li><li>**cluster_name** The name of the connected sink</li><li>**connecting** The PID, IP address and port of a client currently establishing a connection</li></ul>
+Valid values are: keylist, syncv1 fullsync_worker | The Erlang process ID of the fullsync worker waiting_to_retry | The primaries currently waiting to retry replication after a failure connected | A list of connected clients<ul><li>**connected** The IP address and port of a connected sink</li><li>**cluster_name** The name of the connected sink</li><li>**connecting** The PID, IP address and port of a client currently establishing a connection</li></ul>
 state | State shows what the current replication strategy is currently processing.
 The following definitions appear in the status output if keylist strategy is being used.
 They can be used by Basho support to identify replication issues.<ul><li>**request_partition**</li><li>**wait_for_fullsync**</li><li>**send_keylist**</li><li>**wait_ack**</li></ul>